Comprehensive Evaluation and Treatment

 - Scientific information pertaining to how alcohol and certain drugs affect the brain and body

 - The consequences of addiction in terms of physical and mental health and the potential impact it can have on family members, and relationships

 - How to be supportive during the detoxification and rehabilitation process

 According to the National Institute on Drug Abuse, studies have shown that substance abuse prevention programs are incredibly beneficial if they are research-based and implemented properly.

-Along with education on addiction itself, Pinnacle Recovery also educates clients on alternative medications, the use of safe supplements, vitamins and nutrition.
-All of which contribute to the clients overall health and happiness.
+Along with education on the addiction itself, Pinnacle Recovery also educates clients on alternative medications, the use of safe supplements, vitamins, and nutrition.
+All of which contribute to the clients’ overall health and happiness.
 If you are interested in learning more about our comprehensive psychiatric program, contact one of our professionals today!